Donkey Kong (1981 video game): Commercial performance

 Donkey Kong was popular worldwide, garnering a positive reaction from consumers, and was a significant commercial success for Nintendo, pulling them out of financial troubles.
 After the game's initial 2,000 arcade cabinets sold out, more orders were made.
 Arakawa began manufacturing the electronic components in Redmond because waiting for shipments from Japan was taking too long.
 The game's success led to Arakawa expanding Nintendo of America.
 By October, Donkey Kong was selling 4,000 units a month, and by June 1982, Nintendo had sold 60,000 Donkey Kong machines in the United States, earning $180 million.
 Judy and Stone, who worked on straight commission, became millionaires.
+Donkey Kong appealed to both sexes; How to Win Video Games (1982) estimated that half of its players were women, while 95% of Defender players were men.
 Arakawa used Nintendo's profits to buy 27 acre of land in Redmond in July 1982.
 Nintendo earned another $100 million on the game in its second year of release in America, totaling $280 million in US cabinet sales by 1982.

 In Japan, the annual Game Machine charts listed Donkey Kong as the highest-grossing arcade game of 1981, then the sixth highest-grossing arcade game of 1982.
 Game Machine later listed the game as the 20th most successful table arcade cabinet of September 1983.
 In the United States, Donkey Kong topped the Play Meter arcade charts in October 1981, setting a weekly earnings record, and it was later listed by RePlay as the highest-grossing arcade game of 1982.
 It was also among the thirteen highest-grossing arcade games of 1983 in the United States.
 According to Electronic Games in June 1983, the home versions contributed to the arcade version's extended popularity, compared to the four to six months that the average game lasted.
 It remained Nintendo's top seller into mid-1983, with steady sales in Japan.
 A total of 65,000 arcade units were sold in Japan, and 67,000 arcade units in the United States, for a total of arcade units sold in Japan and the United States.